Boeing 307 Stratoliner: C-75 conversion

 After three years the USAAF had amassed sufficient long-range transports that it no longer needed the C-75s, and they sold the fleet back to TWA, who paid to have them converted back to civil standard under Boeing's SA-307B-1 designation.
 CAA concerns over cracks in the wing spar tubing led to the TWA Stratoliners getting new B-17G wings and horizontal stabilizers, with the leading edge of the longer-span, narrower-chord horizontal stabilizers moved about 3 ft aft, while more powerful versions of the same Wright Cyclone engines increased power from 1100 to 1200 hp, but without the B-17G's turbosuperchargers.
 New propellers and landing gear were also installed.
 The change to the tailplane required that the structural bulkhead supporting the forward spar be moved aft, while the rear bulkhead was reworked and additional fuselage stiffeners were added.
-The tailwheel switched to using B-17G wheels and 26" smooth-tread tires, which required that the wheel well be enlarged and structure supporting the tailwheel reinforced.
+The tailwheel switched to using B-17G wheels and 26 in smooth-tread tires, which required that the wheel well be enlarged and structure supporting the tailwheel reinforced.
 The main undercarriage wheels, tires, tubes, and brakes remained unchanged, although the legs themselves were strengthened.
-The fuselages were stripped to bare metal and rewired with a 24VDC 1800 amp system from the B-29 Superfortress, replacing the original 24VDC 800 amp system.
+The fuselages were stripped to bare metal and rewired with a 24 VDC 1800-Amp system from the B-29 Superfortress, replacing the original 24 VDC 800-Amp system.
 Maximum weight was increased to 54000 lbs and the maximum landing weight rose to 47000 lbs.
 Slots were re-incorporated into the wingtip leading edges as they had been with the pre-war airliners.

 The cabin was redesigned and passenger capacity was increased from 33 to 38, with the cabin divided into a 10-seat front section and a 28-seat rear section, with no sleepers.
 The cabin pressurization system was never re-installed.
 The B-17G wings came with turbo-supercharger ducting for the engines that was not needed for the simpler supercharger installation used on the Stratoliner, while one duct opening was retained on each wing between the engine nacelles to provide additional cabin air.
 Further mods made by TWA included improved soundproofing and temperature control, and on March 15, 1945, the B-1 recertification tests were completed to the CAA's satisfaction.
 The estimated cost to repurchase and refurbish the five aircraft was $2 million.